-In this section you will learn how to build the strong foundation you will need to hold a perfect freestanding handstand.
+In this section, you will learn how to build the strong foundation you will need to hold a perfect handstand.

-Many people fail in their quest of learning their first handstands simply because they never acclimated their body to holding the inverted position.
+Many people fail in their quest of learning their first handstands simply because they never acclimated their body to hold the inverted position.
 This section will show you how.

 This section is the most important step that you need to master!
 This way, when you go to kick up to your first real freestanding handstand you already have ample strength and perfect form.

 The fourth section is where you will learn the exact steps you need to take to go from being able to perform a handstand against the wall, to performing a free-standing handstand.

 Make sure you go through each step that I outline in the system and take your time to master every exercise in each section before moving on to the next section.

-However if you skip a step, if you go too fast, if you don’t master the foundational drills then you may never get there.
+However, if you skip a step, if you go too fast, if you don’t master the foundational drills then you may never get there.

 SECTION #1: Build A Strong Foundation

 The first exercise you need to learn in this section is the hollow position hold.
 To perform the hollow position hold, lie down on your back with your arms overhead and your legs outstretched.